-(Note: because of the Covid-19 pandemic, which is making it difficult to welcome groups of students at the UN Geneva, information programmes are being offered virtually.
-Visit this page for full details.)
+(Note: because of the Covid-19 pandemic, which is making it difficult to welcome groups of students at the UN Geneva, information programmes are currently being offered virtually.
+Contact us for details.)

 Throughout the year the United Nations Information Service welcomes various groups from all over the world for information programmes designed to foster a better understanding of the many activities of the United Nations and its specialized agencies in Geneva.

 The programmes are prepared for groups of at least 20 people.
 The groups include university students, diplomats, public servants and representatives of non-governmental organizations or other associations.
 A programme may be spread over several hours or a full day.

 This service is free of charge (except the guided tour included in the programme).
 The United Nations makes no financial contribution to the travel costs or accommodation expenses of the participants.